salvoravida/redux-first-history/README.md

 * improve React shallowCompare as there is only one "location"
 * support react-router v4 and v5
 * support @reach/router 1.2.1
+* support @wouter 2.x
-* support mix react-router & @reach-router in the same app.
+* support mix react-router, @reach-router & wouter in the same app!
 * fast migration from existing project, with same `LOCATION_CHANGE` and push actions (taken from RRR)
 * handle Redux Travelling from devTools (that's a non sense in production, but at the end of the day this decision it's up to you ...)
 * custom opions and blazing fast  (ok, every lib should have these features, that's true :D)